jwardsmith/Blue-Team-Scripts/CrowdStrike/Threat Hunting.md

 |table ComputerName UserName ImageFileName FileName SHA256HashData
 ```

-- Show me a list of processes executing from browser file paths (Similar to the previous query, processes typically shouldn’t be running from these locations)
+- Show me a list of processes executing from browser file paths (similar to the previous query, processes typically shouldn’t be running from these locations)

 ```
 aid=my-aid (event_simpleName=ProcessRollup2 OR event_simpleName=SyntheticProcessRollup2) AND (ImageFileName="*\\AppData\\Local\\Micros